arvinbalak/lstm-projectile-motion/README.md

 # lstm-projectile-motion
-Model that predicts the trajectory of a projectile using LSTM, given initial 2 coordinates.
+Model in tensorflow that predicts the trajectory of a projectile using LSTM, given initial 2 coordinates.
+* Run model.py to train on dataset in data/projectiles.csv
+* Run predicted_trajectory.py to use saved model to calculate predicted trajectory and plot graphs

 ### Requires:
 * Python 2.7